MclaughlinSteve/automerge-kt/README.md

 Automatically update and merge all github pull requests (PRs) in the specified repos with the `Automerge` label from oldest to newest.

 ## Configuration
+Set the `GITHUB_USER_TOKEN` environment variable to `your-user-token`

+(Optional) Set the `AUTOMERGE_LABEL` environment variable with whatever label you're using to automerge.
+By default `Automerge` will be used.

-Replace the placeholders in the [config.yml](https://github.com/MclaughlinSteve/automerge-kt/blob/master/src/main/resources/config.yml) with the information relative to your project (i.e. add a github token, the label that you want to use for automerging, and the url to as many repos as you want to run it across).
+Replace the placeholders in the [config.yml](src/main/resources/config.yml) with the information relative to your project (i.e. the url to as many repos as you want to run it across).

-Also, if you want to change the rate that it runs, update the `INTERVAL` constant in [Main.kt](https://github.com/MclaughlinSteve/automerge-kt/blob/master/src/main/kotlin/Main.kt).
+Also, if you want to change the rate that it runs, update the `INTERVAL` constant in [Main.kt](src/main/kotlin/Main.kt).

 ## Running it
 `gradle run`